 Advanced Diagnostics: After the clinical examination, we may proceed to radiographs or more advanced diagnostics, such as ultrasound, if swelling, thickening, or sensitivity of the tendons or ligaments is palpated.

-Individual radiographs are billed at $56 each plus a nominal archival fee for all images taken at one visit.
+You can get individual radiographs plus a nominal archival fee for all images taken at one visit.

-PPE radiograph packages are available at a discount if requested prior to the appointment.
-Following the appointment, digital radiographs can be provided upon request via email for no charge, or via USB drive with postage charges at the buyer’s expense.
-If radiographs accompany the horse and are used instead of our radiographs, there will be a $100-$250 radiographic consultation fee.
+After the appointment, digital radiographs can be provided upon request via email for no charge, or via USB drive with postage charges at the buyer’s expense.
+If radiographs accompany the horse and are used instead of our radiographs.
+Contact office for all pricing.

 The items below are OPTIONAL and may be performed at the pre-purchase examination upon request: